Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 Chernobyl Terrorist Attack – stop the catastrophe before time runs out

-Chernobyl Terrorist Attack is an old-school first-person shooter for Windows that sends you solo into the Chernobyl exclusion zone to stop a heavily armed terrorist group before they trigger a radioactive disaster.
+Chernobyl Terrorist Attack is an old-school first-person shooter for Windows that sends you solo into the Chernobyl area to stop a group of heavily armed terrorists before they trigger a radioactive disaster.

-The game leans into its B-movie premise: an extreme threat, an impossible deadline, and a lone soldier who has to do it all.
-It feels straight out of a 2000s direct-to-DVD action flick—and that’s part of its charm.
-During our test on a Windows 11 PC, Chernobyl Terrorist Attack came across as a raw, slightly stiff, very straightforward shooter with a fast pace—and you’ll quickly feel its age.
+The game leans into its B-movie premise: an extreme threat, an impossible deadline, and one soldier who has to do it all alone.
+It feels like a direct-to-DVD 2000s action flick—and that’s part of the charm.
+In our test on a Windows 11 PC, Chernobyl Terrorist Attack played like a raw, slightly stiff, very straightforward shooter with a fast pace—but you can quickly feel its age.

 A linear action game set in Chernobyl